6 Ways to Reduce Your Sheet Metal Parts Cost

 Dive Deeper: match volume to process, then automate wisely

 Automation matters as volume grows.
 Auto loading keeps the laser busy.
 Offline bend programming reduces trial bends.
 Robotic welding handles repeat joints and frees skilled fitters.
-Because Prime runs ten lines, I can move work across cells.
 As an ISO-certified metal stamping factory, I stock spare inserts and maintain die histories.
-Uptime stays high, and schedules stay calm.
-I review the PFMEA with your engineer and set CTQs.
-Then I add SPC on those features to catch drift early.

 Volume-to-process guide